michael-spengler/nlp-trainer/README.md

 # Natural Language Processing Trainer
 As simple as it gets
+This package is e.g. used in [this package](https://www.npmjs.com/package/nlp-with-actions)

 ## Usage Example
     import { IIntent, NLPTrainer, exampleData, IMapEntry }